Iainzor/Bliss.Auth/README.md

-Bliss.Auth
+Bliss.Security
 ==========

-Authentication modules for the Bliss Application Engine
+Security modules for the Bliss Application Engine